biod/sambamba/README.md

 ## Segfaults on certain Intel Xeons

-Important note: some popular Xeon processors segfault under heavy hyper threading - which Sambamba utilizes.
+Important note: some older Xeon processors segfault under heavy hyper threading - which Sambamba utilizes.
 Please read [this](https://blog.cloudflare.com/however-improbable-the-story-of-a-processor-bug/) when encountering seemingly random crashes.
+There is no real fix other than disabling hyperthreading.
+Also discussed [here](https://github.com/biod/sambamba/issues/335).
+Thank Intel for producing this bug.

 ## Dump core